 How to choose your inner tube

-Check the information indicated on the sidewall of the tyre (diameter and width).
-For example, 700 x 23 means your tyre is 700mm in diameter and 23mm wide.
+Check all the information indicated on the sidewall of the tyre (diameter and width).
+For example, 29x1.90 means that the tyre is 29 inches in diameter and 1.90 inches wide.

 Removing an inner tube

-What to check before installing your new inner tube
+Checks to carry out before installing an inner tube

 Check the condition of your tyre and replace it if necessary.